Velux Skylight Farmington Ar

 Natural Light.

-Homes are becoming greener.
-Conserving energy is a major cornerstone of residential LEED certification.
-LEED houses use up to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into houses, decreasing the quantity of artificial light needed in a house.
+Houses are becoming greener.
+Conserving energy is a major foundation of residential LEED certification.
+LEED homes consume to 30% less energy than non-LEED homes.
+Skylights bring free, clean, natural light into houses, reducing the amount of synthetic light needed in a house.

 Heat Gain When Needed.